llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   target architecture and is detailed in the ISA descriptions.

 **Buffer Strided Pointer**
   The buffer index pointer is an experimental address space.
-It is supposed to model a 128-bit buffer descriptor and a 32-bit offset, like the **Buffer Fat Pointer**.
+It represents a 128-bit buffer descriptor and a 32-bit offset, like the **Buffer Fat Pointer**.
 Additionally, it contains an index into the buffer, which allows the direct addressing of structured elements.
+These components appear in that order, i.e., the descriptor comes first, then the 32-bit offset followed by the 32-bit index.

   The bits in the buffer descriptor must meet the following requirements: the stride is the size of a structured element, the "add tid" flag must be 0,